quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 Fitting starts on a small grid and refines only when needed.
 Accepted Fermi fits pass a dense scalar validation grid resolving edges, the transition and tails.
-Entropy is fitted afterward and reports a sampled approximation error in `errors.entropy_approximation`.
-It has no acceptance target and may be much less accurate than density.
-Charge-only evaluations skip the entropy fit.
+Entropy is fitted only when requested, without an acceptance target; it may be much less accurate than density.
+All SCF iterations skip this fit.
+By default, SCF makes one final fixed-mu evaluation with entropy enabled, using the input Hamiltonian of the returned density, even on nonconvergence.
+This rebuilds the Fermi fit under the existing density accuracy policy and fits entropy on those poles.
+No factorization history is retained between SCF evaluations, and the rebuilt pole set need not match a fit reused during an earlier filling search.
+`compute_free_energy=False` skips the final evaluation entirely.

+The common `errors.entropy` combines entropy integration and approximation estimates when both are known.
+Finite AAA systems report the sampled fit error;
+prescribed periodic grids report `None` because their integration error is unknown.

 AAA finds denominator weights by minimizing $\|Lw\|$ with $\|w\|=1$, where $L$ is the Loewner matrix for the Fermi function.
 We first compute $L=QR$, then take the